 Leaders must practice open communication with their employees as it builds trust.
 Encouraging good values and morals creates a better environment to work.
 When clear goals and values are set, hiring people with similar values becomes easier.

 Action-centric leaders can promote ethical behavior by avoiding being biased.
 Fairness instills confidence among employees and builds healthy relations within the organization.

 It gives a leader insights to delegate the right amount of work to their team members.
 It is easier to get the job done when you understand team members’ capacity, capability, and personality to let them shine outdoing themselves.

-It provides clarity in setting roles and assigning responsibilities to individuals in the team.
+It clarifies setting roles and assigning responsibilities to individuals in the team.
 It saves time and prevents duplication and redundancy.